cakephp/queue/docs/en/index.rst

             'url' => 'redis:',

             // The queue that will be used for sending messages. default: default
-            // This can be overriden when queuing or processing messages 'queue' => 'default',
+            // This can be overridden when queuing or processing messages 'queue' => 'default',

             // The name of a configured logger, default: null